-Many if not all of these challenges come back to how we value and relate to the natural world on which ultimately we all depend for our health, welfare and wellbeing.
-It was only when we lost the rich fish nurseries of the Danube floodplains for example that we realised what they meant to us in terms of fish production, flood management, water purification and recreation.
+Many if not all of these challenges come back to how we value and relate to the natural world on which ultimately we all depend for our health, welfare and wellbeing. was only when we lost the rich fish nurseries of the Danube floodplains for example that realised what they meant to us in terms of fish production, flood management, water purification and recreation.
 We need a New Deal for nature -- to re-set our relationship with the natural world on which we all depend.

 During your time with WWF, what has been a positive step forward in the right direction that you have been most happy to see?
-Alternatively, what achievement during your time with WWF do you see still the WWF Danube-Carpathian Programme (now "WWF-CEE"), there were EU and national plans to (if I put it provocatively) turn the Danube into a canal, and WWF ran a campaign to "fit the ships to the river, not the river to the ships".
-Today -- facilitated by the ICPDR -- we have agreed guidelines and best practice for the development of inland navigation on the Danube, and WWF is working closely with viadonau and other navigation interests to Andreas Beckmann, Regional CEO of the WWF Central and Eastern Europe identify and develop practical solutions for transport and environment.
+Alternatively, what achievement during your time with WWF do you see as having the greatest impact on positive progress toward protecting the region?

+We have made real progress on addressing potential threats to the river system.
+When I started working for what was then still the WWF Danube-Carpathian Programme (now "WWF-CEE"), there were EU and national plans to (if I put it provocatively) turn the Danube into a canal, and WWF ran a campaign to "fit the ships to the river, not the river to the ships".
+Today -- facilitated by the ICPDR -- we have agreed guidelines and best practice for the development of inland navigation on the Danube, and WWF is working closely with viadonau and other navigation interests to identify and develop practical solutions for transport and environment.